 We have transitioned the management of LPOI and LPOIZ to a new management team without any significant detrimental effects on the ability of those subsidiaries to operate.
 We have not experienced any material adverse impact to the business operations of LPOI or LPOIZ as a result of the transition.
-We expect to incur minimal additional legal fees and consulting expenses in future periods as we have exhausted nearly all of our legal options and remedies.

-Although we have taken took steps to minimize the business impacts from the termination of the management employees and transition to new management personnel, we have experienced some short-term adverse impacts on LPOIZ's and LPOI's domestic sales in China and results of operations in the three-month period ended June 30, 2021 and the fiscal year ended June 30, 2022.
+Although we took steps to minimize the business impacts from the termination of the management employees and transition to new management personnel, we experienced some short-term adverse impacts on LPOIZ's and LPOI's domestic sales in China and results of operations in the three-month period ended June 30, 2021 and the fiscal year ended June 30, 2022.
 The Company has not experienced, nor does management anticipate, any material adverse impact on LPOIZ's or LPOI's production and supply of products to its other subsidiaries for their customers.